Time Travel, Physics Simulations, and the Greatest Director of the Decade

 Tenet follows our Protagonist (Yes that is actually his name in the credits) played by John David Washington as he tries to save the world after being told only one word.
 His journey leads him through time and space, filled with spying and secrets.
 The film opens with Washington’s character performing a raid on a concert, where he notices some strange markings that almost appear like bullet holes.
 A few moments later, he interacts with someone/something that appears to be going backwards through time, first introducing this idea that objects and people can move in either flow of time (this is explained as reverse entropy by a scientist a short time later in the film).
 After his experience, the Protagonist is hired by an organization called Tenet to stop a Russian oligarch by the name of Sator, played by Kenneth Branagh, from starting World War III.
 Sator appears to have some sort of precognitive ability which allows him to be one step ahead of the Protagonist, and to get dangerously close to executing his plan, creating a device called The Algorithm that will allow the future to destroy the past.
 To get close and attempt to stop Sator, the Protagonist learns that he needs to get close to his wife Kat, played by Elizabeth Debicki.
 In doing so, he learns that she is under complete control of Sator since she gave him a forged painting.
 In an attempt to gain her trust, he is paired up with Neil, played by Robert Pattinson, a mysterious individual who knows more than he is letting on about the situation.

 Through the remainder of the film, both we and the Protagonist slowly learn that objects, secrets, and even people, can be sent back through time.
 Eventually, Neil and our Protagonist learn about the secret base where Sator is going to bury The Algorithm so that people in the future will be able to find and use it.
 In a desperate final attempt to stop him, Neil and our Protagonist work with soldiers hired by the Tenet organization to raid the compound, some of them raiding it going forwards through time, while others are going backwards.
 This is a common theme in the film, with red and blue signifying each of the travel methods.
 It is during this final confrontation that we see our watches.
 Each team has the same watch and uses the built in countdown LCD display to time how long they have before The Algorithm is lost forever.
 Now, while I did say there would be spoilers at the start of this article, I am not going to go any farther with this summary because I highly recommend you watch this film, and while you are at it Interstellar, and then maybe watch it one or two more times to really start to understand it.
-So let’s move on to the real reason why you’re watching this film (okay maybe not the real reason), the watches.
+So let’s move on to the real reason why you’re watching this film (okay maybe not the real reason), the timepieces.

 One Watch, Two Watch, Red Watch, Blue Watch

 When our watches appear in the film, military preparations are underway.
-Naturally they would be using some form of durable, utilitarian style watch.
+Naturally they would be using some form of durable, utilitarian style timepiece.
 Hamilton used one of their watches, the Khaki Navy BeLOWZERO as inspiration for these film pieces.
 A perfect combination of utilitarian, because it is easily legible and can take a beating due to it being a professional dive watch, with a military feel.
 Unfortunately, only the prop versions of the watches had the LCD display with the blue and red numbers.
 However, Hamilton did keep the blue and red colors on their limited editions inspired by the film’s prop pieces.
 Both of the pieces are identical, except for the color at the very tip of the second hand, one red and one blue (pictured left).

 The pieces are brilliantly executed because they are completely blacked out otherwise.
 This choice really allows the color to pop and be extremely noticeable, even in lower level lighting.
 Hamilton even went so far as to have the film’s production designer Nathan Crowley create the packaging for the watches.
 Each box will have the same color scheme as the second hand on each watch and is also designed with a futuristic look and feel that Hamilton says, “contains clues to the film’s narrative.”
 Compared to the pieces Hamilton made for Interstellar, these Tenet pieces are on the complete opposite side of our style spectrum.
 Plus, they are significantly harder to get.
 Hamilton only made 888 of each piece and has since discontinued the model so finding one, let alone the pair, could almost feel like a job.
 If you are a fan of Nolan, the movie, or Mars (hint hint at a future article), it would be tough to find another watch that can bring all three of these aspects together as well as this pair of watches can.